Murder of Tracie McBride: Appeals

+Execution

+Jones was executed by lethal injection at USP Terre Haute, making him the third federal prisoner executed after federal executions resumed in 2001.
+McBride's family and a friend were present at the execution.

+Jones spent his last minutes reciting scripture and singing an old religious hymn.
+He offered no verbal apology to the McBride family but instead looked at his family in the witness room and mouthed the words "I love you."
+Asked if he had a last statement, Jones said: "Although the Lord hath chastised me sore, he hath not given me over unto death," from Psalms 118.
+Jones then started singing "Jesus Keep Me Near the Cross."
+He broke briefly to twice recite "Thank You Jesus" as the lethal cocktail of drugs began to take hold, eventually reducing his song to a whisper and then to silence.
+Jones died with his eyes open and his mouth slightly agape.

 After Jones's execution, his attorney read a written statement from him: "I accept full responsibility for the pain, anguish and the suffering I caused the McBrides for having taken Tracie from them."
 He said he would not ask "for forgiveness for the awful things done to Tracie.
 They continue to feel anguish and pain that will always be felt by them, and I felt forgiveness from the McBrides is something I had no right to ask for."

-Jones remained the last person executed by the United States federal government until July 14, 2020, when Daniel Lewis Lee was executed by lethal injection.
+Jones was the last person executed by the United States federal government until July 14, 2020, when Daniel Lewis Lee was executed by lethal injection.

 Legacy

 McBride was buried at Fort Snelling National Cemetery in Minnesota.
 The Tracie Joy McBride Scholarship Fund and its associated event, Tracie's Night, were named after her; the fund is primarily managed by her sister, Stacie McBride-Cox.

 The episode "Life Interrupted" of the television show Dr. G: Medical Examiner, first aired in 2007, describes this case.

-In Human Behavior in the Social Environment: A Macro, National, and International Perspective, author Rudolph Alexander Jr. wrote that experiences of soldiers during the 2000s Iraq War, in which over 3,700 coming back from the war in 2005 stated that they had fears that they may lose control of themselves or harm another person and that 1,700 reported believing that they believed they were better off dead and considered hurting themselves, "provide support for Jones' claims."
+In Human Behavior in the Social Environment: A Macro, National, and International Perspective, author Rudolph Alexander Jr. wrote that experiences of soldiers during the 2000s Iraq War, in which over 3,700 coming back from the war in 2005 stated that they had fears that they may lose control of themselves or harm another person and that 1,700 reported believing that they were better off dead and considered hurting themselves, "provide support for Jones' claims".
 450,000 Americans served in the Gulf War.